-Bicycle Laws in Colorado
+Bicycle laws in Colorado

 Colorado has implemented several laws specifically addressing bicyclists’ rights on the road.
 Cyclists have many of the same duties and rights as Denver drivers, with several exceptions.
 Cyclists will ride with traffic flow in the right-hand lane if there is no sidewalk or bicycle lane.

-When a car wants to overtake a bicycle, it must do so on the left-hand side and leave at least three feet between the car and the bike the three feet from the right side of the vehicle.
+When a car wants to overtake a bicycle, it must do so on the left-hand side and leave at least three feet between the car and the bike three feet from the right side of the vehicle.
 While bicycles must ensure they have lights and safety equipment and do not participate in reckless behavior, that doesn’t exempt drivers from respecting and sharing the road.

-Stop signs laws are very different in Denver than in other places.
+Stop sign laws are very different in Denver than in other places.
 Cyclists do not need to stop at stop signs.
 The cyclist must slow down, and if they need to stop for safety, they are required to do so.
 Once they slow down or yield, they can proceed into the intersection or make a turn.
 The law does not apply to traffic lights and is exclusive to Denver.
 Other local governments and municipalities have specific rules requiring cyclists to come to complete stops.